The Barbarians (1987 film)

 The Barbarians is a 1987 sword and sorcery film directed by Ruggero Deodato and starring the Barbarian Brothers (Peter and David Paul), Richard Lynch and Eva La Rue.

 The film is an Italian and American co-production shot in Rome and the Abruzzo Mountains.
-Peter and David Paul were nominated for a Golden Raspberry Award as Worst New Stars for this film.
+Peter and David Paul were nominated for a Golden Raspberry Award for Worst New Star for this film at the 8th Golden Raspberry Awards.

 Plot

 The film is set in a heroic fantasy world.
 The Ragnicks, a tribe of peaceful travelling entertainers, are attacked by the evil tyrant Kadar, who takes their queen Canary hostage.
 Canary, however, manages to hide her magic ruby, the lucky jewel of the Ragnicks which Kadar seeks to bolster his power.
 Two young twins from the tribe, Kutchek and Gore, bite off two of Kadar's fingers.
 In retaliation, Kadar has them taken prisoner as well, but agrees to spare their lives if Canary becomes his bride.

 Kutchek and Gore are separated and work as slaves for several years, and grow up as amazingly strong adults.
 Once they have come of age, Kadar sets them up to fight each other to the death in the arena, their faces masked by metal helmets.
 But as they struggle, Gore knocks open Kutchek's helmet, revealing his face; after recognizing each other, and after seeing Canary as a prisoner by Kadar's side, the twins escape from Kadar's fortress.
 In the woods, they find their old tribemates, who have led a life of misery ever since Canary's kidnapping, and a girl named Ismene, a thief imprisoned by the Ragnicks.
 At first mistaken for enemies and nearly hanged, Kutchek and Gore manage to reveal their past association with the tribe.

 Incensed by the cruelties Kadar has imposed upon their lives, the two brothers plan to go back and seek revenge on the tyrant.
-Ismene leads them to a local trading post to get them some weapons, but have to leave empty-handed when the weapons dealer challenges them to a bout of arm wrestling and proves to be a bad loser.
+Ismene leads them to a local trading post to get them some weapons, but have to leave empty-handed when the weapons dealer Jacko challenges them to a bout of arm wrestling and proves to be a bad loser.
 The three of them thereupon sneak their way into the palace harem, where Kutchek and Gore find Canary imprisoned.
 Instead of being freed, however, Canary insists that the two brothers recover the ruby, which has been secreted in an area called the Forbidden Land, where the Ragnicks first received the ruby and which is guarded by a fearsome dragon.
 But their presence in the palace is eventually discovered by China, Kadar's court sorceress.
 Intent on seizing the ruby for herself, China tortures Canary for information and departs to the Forbidden Land, but just as she find the gem, China and her entourage are met by the dragon, who devours them.